mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 LiveField mode works like Green Field with a few exceptions.

 Seed-scripts, Drop-scripts and vNext-scripts are not run.
-Create and FirstRun will be run if database does not exist.
+Create and Initialize might be run, depending on if the database exist and if the SchemaVersionJournal table exist.
 Migration-scripts are run instead of vNext-scripts.
-All migrationscripts not run, that have a higher version than current highest version will be run. (and they should be run in version-order, then alphabetically)
+All migrationscripts not run, that have a higher version than current highest version will be run. (and they should be run in version-order, then alphabetically).
-Any other scripts in the Migration folder, changed, added or removed, will generate warnings.
+If there would be any other scripts in the Migration folder, changed, added or removed, an error will be raised, since older versions should be cemented.
 RunIfChanged-scripts will be run as in GreenField.
+However, a new situation in LiveField is when you actually remove a RunIfChanged-script.
+If you do so, you should remove it AND add an ordinary *Migration*-script as well.
+This migration-script should contain the *drop*-part of the removed *RunIfChanged*-script.
+Removed *RunIfChanged*-scripts will be journaled on new rows with type 'Deprecated', using the same name and hash as the original script, but with a new version number (the version currently migrating to).
+If you change your mind and want to re-add the *RunIfChanged*-script again in a future version, you can do so without problems. :+1: